-- (g) The score of a regulation game is the total number of runs scored by each team at the moment the game ends. - (1) The game ends when the visiting team completes its half of the ninth inning if the home team is ahead. - (2) The game ends when the ninth inning is completed, if the visiting team is ahead. - (3) If the home team scores the winning run in its half of the ninth inning (or its half of an extra inning after a tie), the game ends immediately when the winning run is scored.
+- (e) The score of a regulation game is the total number of runs scored by each team at the moment the game ends, as follows: - (1) A completed regulation game ends when the visiting team completes its half of the ninth inning if the home team is ahead. - (2) A completed regulation game ends when the ninth inning is completed, if the visiting team is ahead. - (3) If the home team scores the winning run in its half of the ninth inning (or its half of an extra inning after a tie), the game ends immediately when the winning run is scored.